Summit Hotel Properties Inc (INN) Shares Decline Despite Market Challenges - News Heater

 Conclusion

-In conclusion, Summit Hotel Properties Inc (INN) has had a bad performance lately.
-Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
+In a nutshell, Summit Hotel Properties Inc (INN) has experienced a bad performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.